Generic Name: alpha-1 proteinase inhibitor (human) (AL-fa PROE-teen-ase in-HIB-i-ter)

 - you are allergic to any ingredient in Zemaira

-- you have a selective immunoglobulin A (IgA) deficiency and have antibodies against IgA
+- you have an immunoglobulin A (IgA) deficiency and have antibodies against IgA

 Contact your doctor or health care provider right away if any of these apply to you.